curl_unescape - Man Page

 Description

-This function will convert the URL encoded string input to a "plain string" and return that as a new allocated string.
-All input characters that are URL encoded (%XX where XX is a two-digit hexadecimal number) will be converted to their plain text versions.
+This function converts the URL encoded string input to a "plain string" and return that as a new allocated string.
+All input characters that are URL encoded (%XX where XX is a two-digit hexadecimal number) are converted to their plain text versions.
+Although not constrained by its type, the returned data may not be altered.

 You must curl_free(3) the returned string when you are done with it.